-Hey everyone, Marcel here with a new Marketing TIPS article.
-This week I want to focus on realizing the power of your existing customers!
+I want to focus on realizing the power of your existing customer base!
 When meeting and discussing with business owners, I often hear “we need to get new customers…” To which I say absolutely, but what are you doing with your current customers!
 It is a fact that most business owners refuse to change their ways when it comes to marketing to their existing clients.
-It truly is an untapped source of potential new leads, and repeat sales etc…
+It truly is an untapped source of potential new leads, and repeat sales, etc…

 A while back I was once told that the average person knows approximately 200 people, and on average you could connect to just about anyone around the world within 3 levels of your network…. (you know someone, who knows someone who knows someone…)

 Before we dive in, here is a relevant quote…